Know Your Rights: Free Speech, Protests & Demonstrations

 Since the law requires you to attend school, you may be punished for skipping class.
 The school can't punish you for your views, however, and the consequences should be the same as if you skipped school for any other unauthorized reason.
-To learn about your rights at school, call your school district and ask for their regulations on free-speech activity, or visit the website of the ACLU in your area aclunc.org (Northern California), aclusocal.org (Southern California) or aclusandiego.org (San Diego).
+Visit our My School My Rights resource hub to learn more bout your rights at school.

 Are there special rules for medical centers or places of worship?

 Yes.
-You may not physically obstruct or intentionally interfere with the staff members, patients, or building of a medical clinic offering reproductive health services.
+You may not physically obstruct or intentionally interfere with the staff or patients of a medical clinic offering reproductive health services.
 These statutes also apply to houses of worship.
 In addition, some cities have "bubble ordinances" that bar demonstrators from approaching patients without permission within 100 feet of a health care facility.
 Check your local regulations to learn more.